imanghafoori1/laravel-widgetize/README.md

 --------------------------

-### How to expose only a widget HTML content from a url ?
+### Q&A:How to expose only a widget HTML content from a url ?

 ```php
 Route::widget('/some-url', 'MyWidget', 'MyRouteName1'); // <-- exposes HTML